cloud-elements/devportal/docs/elements/connectwise-crm/tips.md

 ## Bulk Metadata

-For `POST /bulk/{objectName}` you must include the following in the metadata:
+To insert records into ConnectWise for a particular `objectName` using `POST /bulk/{objectName}` you must include the following in the metadata:

         "action":"create"

-For `PATCH /bulk/{objectName}` you must include the following in the metadata:
+ To upsert records into ConnectWise for a particular `objectName `using `POST /bulk/{objectName}` you must include the following in the metadata:

         "identifierFieldName":"id"

+The default payload format is .csv.
+To specify the format, include the following:

+        "format":"json"